BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/securemtls/README.md

 * Username / Password
 * Mutual TLS

-This lab will demonstrate how you can use mutual TLS for authentication and authorization.
+This lab will demonstrate how to secure the communication between the application and the queue manager using mutualTLS.
+This encrypts the data and also provides an identity which the queue manager can validate, authenticate and authorise the access.
 The lab is dependant on a number of resources included within this GitHub repository.

 ## Pre-reqs
 To run the following you need to have installed: